ansible/awx/awx_collection/README.md

  - Specifying `inputs` or `injectors` as strings in the `tower_credential_type` module is no longer supported.
 Provide as dictionaries instead.
  - When a project is created, it will wait for the update/sync to finish by default; this can be turned off with the `wait` parameter, if desired.
+ - Creating a "scan" type job template is no longer supported.

 ## Running